O'Connell Street: Easter Rising and Independence

 On 31 August 1913, O'Connell Street saw the worst incident in the Dublin lock-out, a major dispute between workers and the police.
 During a speech given by workers' rights activist James Larkin, police charged through the attending crowd and arrested him.
 The crowd began to riot, resulting in two deaths, 200 arrests and numerous injuries.

-During the Easter Rising of 1916, Irish republicans seized the General Post Office and proclaimed the Irish Republic, leading to the street's bombardment for a number of days by the gunboat Helga of the Royal Navy and several other artillery pieces which were brought up to fire on the north of the street.
+During the Easter Rising of 1916, Irish republicans seized the General Post Office and proclaimed the Irish Republic, leading to the street's bombardment for a number of days by the Royal Navy gunboat HMY Helga and several other artillery pieces which were brought up to fire on the north of the street.
 The thoroughfare also saw sustained small arms and sniper fire from surrounding areas.
 By Saturday, the rebels had been forced to abandon the GPO, which was burning, and held out in Moore Street until they surrendered.

 Much of the street was reduced to rubble, the damaged areas including the whole eastern side of the street as far north as Cathedral Street, and the terrace in between the GPO and Abbey Street on the western side.
 In addition, during the chaos that accompanied the rebellion, the inhabitants of the nearby slums looted many of the shops on O'Connell Street.
 The events had a disastrous impact on the commercial life of the inner city, causing around £2.5 million worth of damage.
 Some businesses were closed up to 1923 or never reopened.

 In the immediate aftermath of the Rising, the destruction of the street resulted in the majority of major claims to the Property Losses (Ireland) Committee.
 The Dublin Reconstruction (Emergency Provisions) Act 1916 was drafted with the aim of controlling the nature of reconstruction in the local area.
 The aim was to rebuild in a coherent and dignified fashion, using the opportunity to modernise the nature of commercial activity.
 Under the act, the city was to approve all construction and reject anything that would not fit with the street's character.
 The reconstruction was supervised and by City Architect Horace T. O'Rourke.
 With the exception of its Sackville Street façade and portico, the General Post Office was destroyed.
 A new GPO was subsequently built behind the 1818 façade.
 Work began in 1924, with the Henry Street side the first to be erected with new retail units at street level, a public shopping arcade linking through to Princes Street, and new offices on the upper floors.
 The Public Office underneath the portico on O'Connell Street reopened in 1929.